 Significant efforts are needed to further improve the quality, scope and accuracy of MRV of gender equality outcomes of funded climate actions.
 Increased transparency is crucial.
-This includes the public disclosure of projectlevel annual implementation reports against improved reporting templates that demand that fund implementing partners increase their reporting on gender.
-As an example, the Adaptation Fund updated its Project Performance Report (PPR) template requiring strengthened genderdisaggregated information as well as qualitative reporting on gender and including a new section of lessons learned on gender (AFB, 2020).
-Strengthened guidance by funds on monitoring and reporting, coupled with increased and iterative capacity building support for implementation partners should be seen as important strategies in addressing and closing reporting gaps.
+This includes the public disclosure of project-level annual implementation reports against improved reporting templates that demand that funds' implementing partners increase their reporting on gender as well as the aggregation of gender equality outcomes portfolio wide.
+As an example, the Adaptation Fund updated its Project Performance Report (PPR) template requiring strengthened gender-disaggregated information as well as qualitative reporting on gender and including a new section of lessons learned on gender (AFB, 2020), finding in its FY2022 Annual Performance Report that this step improved the annual reporting of implementing entities at project start, during implementation and at completion (AFB, 2022c).
+A new Adaptation Fund gender scorecard, introduced as a pilot in 2023, will aggregate improved partner reporting portfolio-wide to provide more granularity on gender efforts during project entry and implementation and gender equality outcomes at project exit as part of annual performance reporting to the Board (AFB, 2023).
+Strengthened guidance by funds on monitoring and reporting, coupled with increased and iterative capacity building support for implementation partners as well as better portfolio-wide aggregation of gender equality outcomes should be seen as important strategies in addressing and closing gender accountability gaps in climate funds.